-We deliver voice, video and high-speed data services over our cable access network, which covers parts of many metropolitan areas in the U.K. The deep-fibre design of our access network enables us to transmit data by means of fibre optic cable from equipment in technical properties known as "headends" and "hubsites" to widely deployed distribution cabinets.
+We deliver broadband internet, video and fixed-line telephony services over our cable access network, which covers parts of many metropolitan areas in the U.K. The deep-fibre design of our access network enables us to transmit data by means of fibre optic cable from equipment in technical properties known as "headends" and "hubsites" to widely deployed distribution cabinets.
 The data is then transmitted to distribution points via coaxial cable for digital broadband signals and digital television and via twisted copper cables for fixed-line telephony.
 The final connection into each home from the fibre access network comprises two components combined into a single drop cable (twisted copper and coaxial cable).
-For video and high-speed data services we only use high capacity coaxial cable, which has considerable spectrum and associated bandwidth capabilities and which concurrently supports a full portfolio of linear and digital cable-on-demand services as well as high-speed broadband internet services for both consumers and business customers.
-Using DOCSIS 3.0, we currently offer download speeds of up to 600 Mbps for consumers and 500 Mbps for Business customers on our hybrid-fibre-coaxial network.
-Using DOCSIS 3.1, we currently offer download speeds of up to 1.1 Gbps for consumers in selected "Gigacities" regions.
+For broadband internet and video services we only use high capacity coaxial cable, which has considerable spectrum and associated bandwidth capabilities and which concurrently supports a full portfolio of linear and digital cable-on-demand services as well as high-speed broadband internet services for both consumers and business customers.
+Using DOCSIS 3.1, we currently offer download speeds of up to 1.1 Gbps for consumers and 500 Mbps for Business customers on our hybrid-fibre-coaxial network.
 We have also conducted trials of higher downstream speeds.
 For fixed-line telephony services, historically we have used the twisted copper pair access network.
 However, we more recently started to deliver voice services into the home over the coaxial cable.
 As a result of the extensive use of fibre in our access networks, we are also able to provide high-speed data network services to business customers delivering nationwide connectivity.

-We believe that our deep-fibre access network has enabled us to take a leading position in the roll-out of next-generation broadband internet access technologies in the U.K. As of 30 June 2021, virtually all of the homes served by our cable network could receive all of our broadband, digital television and fixed-line telephony services.
+We believe that our deep-fibre access network has enabled us to take a leading position in the roll-out of next-generation broadband internet access technologies in the U.K. As of 31 December 2021, virtually all of the homes served by our cable network could receive all of our broadband, digital television and fixed-line telephony services.
 We expect to leverage the latest generation of cable technology (DOCSIS 3.1) to increase the data rates that can be transmitted over the coaxial cable that, in turn, allows our existing infrastructure to support multi-Gigabit customer download speeds.

-During 2015, we initiated the Network Extension, many areas of which have been built using a FTTP architecture.
+During 2015, our Virgin Media business initiated the Network Extension, many areas of which have been built using a FTTP architecture.
 For more information regarding the Network Extension, see Management's Discussion and Analysis of Financial Condition and Results of Operations - Overview - Strategy and Management Focus".

 On 29 July 2021, we announced our intention to upgrade our fixed network to full FTTP with completion expected in 2028.
-The upgrade plan will cover the vast majority of our network taking into account our existing 1.2 million FTTP homes passed.
+The upgrade plan will cover the vast majority of our network taking into account our existing 1.4 million FTTP homes passed.